DFE-Digital/get-into-teaching-app/app/views/content/returning-to-teaching.md

   get-a-tta:
     name: simple
     arguments:
-      text: "Our return to teaching advisers specialise in helping returning teachers with QTS get back into the classroom."
+      text: "Return to teaching advisers specialise in helping returning teachers with qualified teacher status (QTS) get back into the classroom."
       link_text: "Get a return to teaching adviser"
       link_target: "/tta-service"
       icon: "icon-person"
 right_column:
   ctas:
    - icon: icon-calendar
-     title: Are you returning from overseas?
+     title: Returning from overseas?
-     link_text: Find out more about how to become a teacher in England
+     link_text: How to become a teacher in England
      link_target: "/international-returners"
 ---